Last updated on November 21st, 2021

 On the day trip from Geneva to Gruyères, you’ll enjoy a van transfer, then a ride on the Golden Panoramic line, one of the most scenic train rides in Switzerland.
 You’ll get to visit the Broc chocolate factory, leisurely stroll in Guyères, and admire the stunning scenery.

-Another option is the private tour to Gruyères from Montreux.
+Another option is the Panoramic Cheese Tour to Gruyère with Fondue Tasting, with pickup between Lausanne and Montreux.
 No train ride in that case, though, as you’ll travel by private van, with hotel pickup.

 There’s also a similar day trip to Gruyères from Lausanne.